DaCasBe/TwitchPy/docs/index.md

 **Args**:

-+ id (str): ID of the Custom Reward Redemption to update
++ id (list): ID of the Custom Reward Redemption to update
              Must match a Custom Reward Redemption on broadcaster_id’s channel
+             Maximum: 50

 + broadcaster_id (str): Provided broadcaster_id must match the user_id in the user OAuth token